juanbkm/donor2019/content/modalities/clean-energy-financing-partnership-facility.md

       - partner: Japan
     description: |
       ACEF supports developing member countries in their efforts towards reducing greenhouse gases through utilization of renewable energy and energy efficiency technologies.
 ACEF prioritizes activities that will be implemented in cooperation with Japanese aid agencies, as the part of the Enhanced Sustainable Development for Asia initiative.
-  - name: Canadian Climate Fund for the Private Sector in Asia
+  - name: Canadian Climate Fund for the Private Sector in Asia (CFPS)
     type: single
-    id: ccfpsa
+    id: cfps
     tcc: $81.5 million
     rap: $75.0 million for 16 projects
     fn: